Title

 Museo de Arte Hispanoamericano Isaac Fernández Blanco (Buenos Aires, Argentina)Inventory Number in Current Collection

 Colección Schenone, Inv.
-21Locations
+21Object history

 XIIIth c. - ca. 1947